 Vertical Roof Design

 This design allows rain and snow to slide right off, keeping your camper dry and safe.
 I once helped a friend install one, and we were amazed at how it handled the unpredictable Texas weather.
+Once the roof is secure, you might even consider updating your exterior camper paint job to complete the look.

 Lean-To Metal Carport